neurophon/neurophon/README.md

 )
 [demattie@cooleylogin2 ~]$
 ```
-You will need several packages for python (such as `mpi4py`) which are appropriately referenced in the corresponding code.
+Additionally, you will need several packages for python (such as `mpi4py`) which are appropriately referenced in the corresponding code.

 You will need [Festival Text-to-Speech](http://www.cstr.ed.ac.uk/projects/festival/) soft too, which is a general multi-lingual speech synthesis system originally developed by Alan W. Black at Centre for Speech Technology Research (CSTR) at the University of Edinburgh.